uc-r/uc-r.github.io/scraping/scraping_api.md

   .. .. .. .. ..$ value     : chr "1383"
 ```

 One of the inconveniences of an API is we do not get to specify how the data we receive is formatted.
 This is a minor price to pay considering all the other benefits APIs provide.
-Once we understand the received data format we can typically re-format using a little [list subsetting](#lists_subset) which we previously covered and looping which we'll cover in a [future chapter](#loop_functions).
+Once we understand the received data format we can typically re-format using a little [list subsetting](http://uc-r.github.io/lists_subsetting) and [`for` looping](http://uc-r.github.io/for_loop).

-{linenos=off}
 ```r
 # create empty data frame to fill
 layoff_df <- data.frame(NULL)